 I wouldn’t say weird necessarily.
-With Cora I craved donuts, chocolate milk, pineapple and spicy food.
-This time around I crave ALL fruit, smoothies and LOTS of spicy food.
+With Cora, I craved donuts, chocolate milk, pineapple, and spicy food.
+This time around I craves ALL fruit, smoothies and LOTS of spicy food.

 I have a very specific craving lately for Chick-Fil-A, the #1, with lots of buffalo sauce.
 Typically I have no interest in buffalo sauce but if I get that bag and there’s no buffalo sauce I don’t even want the chicken…. so that is my weird craving as of late.

 Are you uncomfortable?
 Is it hard to sleep?